F5Networks/f5-declarative-onboarding/docs/declarations/gslb.rst

 For details on the available properties and DO usage, see |gslbserver| in the Schema Reference.

-This example only includes the GSLBServer class, which can be used as a part of a larger DO declaration.
+This example only includes the GSLBServer and GSLB Data Center classes, which can be used as a part of a larger DO declaration.

 .. literalinclude:: ../../examples/gslbServer.json
    :language: json